isomerpages/dsta-capvista/index.md

       title: Deliver Impactful Outcomes
       subtitle: What we do
       id: infopic
-      description: "We validate technology and market demand with our network of engineering & tech talent and partners. "
+      description: We validate technology and market demand with our network of engineering & tech talent and partners.
       button: Read More
       url: /success-stories
       alt: Image alt text